mike-lischke/java2typescript/doc/features.md

 System properties are supported just like in Java, and get their initial values from the current environment (either `navigator` or `os` and `process` Node JS modules).
 JVM, Java and JRE specific entries (see [java keys](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#getProperties()) are filled with arbitrary values, e.g. matching the supported Java version of the java2ts tool.
 Applications using such properties in generated code should replace the default values with something that matches the expected values.

-## <a name="others">Others</a>

-Anything else which deserves a note is listed here:

 ## <a name="unsupported">Unsupported Features</a>

-There are a number of Java features, which will probably never be implemented in converted code, as there's no equivalent for them.

 ### <a name="Annotations">Annotations</a>